BEROCHLU/sakata/README.md

    - Node.js 16

 2. **Install packages**:
-   - `pip install -r requirements.txt` to install Python dependencies.
+   - `pip install -r requirements.txt`
-   - `npm install --omit=dev` to install Node.js dependencies without the development packages.
+   - `npm install --omit=dev`

 3. **Run scripts**:
-   - `npm run cooking` to presumably prepare the data.
+   - `npm run cooking`
+   Normalize raw data and split by batch size.
-   - `npm run main` to run main.js and append the results.
+   - `npm run main`
+   To run main.js and append the results.
-   - `npm run plot-single` to visualize the results.
+   - `npm run plot-single`
+   To visualize the results.

 **Optional install**
    - MinGW-w64: For users who want to use GCC with MinGW.
       [This link](https://code.visualstudio.com/docs/cpp/config-mingw) is provided for setting up MinGW.
 However, due to an error with "The file has been downloaded incorrectly" [another link](https://winlibs.com/) is recommended.
-      - Compile: `gcc -O2 cdevice.c -lm`
+      - `gcc -O2 cdevice.c -lm`
-      - Execute: `a.exe` or `./a.out`
+      - `a.exe` or `./a.out`

    - brain.js: A GPU accelerated library for Neural Networks written in JavaScript.
-      Installation takes approximately 15 minutes on Raspberry Pi 4.
       - `npm install --no-audit`
+      On a Raspberry Pi 4, installation typically takes about 15 minutes.
+      - `npm run sakata`
       To run npm script which depend on brain.js.
-      - `npm run sakata`

 # Note